MarShaikh/AMOC/README.md

-# AMOC
+# Attendify
-This is a app thingy
+This app lets teachers and students managing attendence